 If you’re reading this, you’re probably intrigued by the potential for machine learning to deliver incredible results for your business.
 But you might also be overwhelmed by how many ways there are to get started.
 Should you take a visual, code-based, or automated approach?
 Should you rely on open-source tech, commercial products, or a mix of both?

 If you’ve explored open-source tooling, it’s likely you’ve heard about the coding language Python.
 Python is the most popular language in the world right now and it’s the de facto standard in coding for machine learning—and for a reason.
-Python has a long list of benefits, and 76% of respondents in an upcoming commissioned study conducted by Forrester Consulting on behalf of RapidMiner said that the investment in open-source machine learning, artificial intelligence, and advanced analytics programming languages and frameworks was either critical or very important in achieving their ML/AI/AA goals.
+Python has a long list of benefits, and 76% of respondents in Accelerate Your Data-Driven Transformation, a commissioned study conducted by Forrester Consulting on behalf of RapidMiner, said that the investment in open-source machine learning, artificial intelligence, and advanced analytics programming languages and frameworks was either critical or very important in achieving their ML/AI/AA goals.

 In this article, we’re going to discuss some of the pros of Python—why it’s uniquely equipped for the world of data science and machine learning —as well as some of the challenges that relying exclusively on Python can present, especially in an enterprise environment.
 We’ll also talk about how RapidMiner can be paired up with Python to enhance the language’s power and overcome some of its enterprise shortcomings.